MAR Ratio Explained: Tool for Risk Management in Investments

 Step-by-Step Calculation Example

-Suppose you’re analyzing an investment that has achieved a CAGR of 12% over five years, with a maximum drawdown of 20% during that period.
+Suppose you allocate instead to an aggressive alternative strategy that delivers a CAGR of 12% over five years, enduring a painful but manageable maximum drawdown of 20% during a liquidity shock.

 Using the MAR Ratio formula: